Department of Justice is now the Department of Communities and Justice. Find out more >

 If you don’t have your Marriage Certificate, you will need to apply to the Registry of Births, Deaths and Marriages in the state you were married in for a copy and pay the fee.

-If you were married in NSW, see Marriage Certificates on the NSW Government website.
+If you were married in NSW, see Applying for an official marriage certificate on the NSW Government website.

 If your Marriage Certificate is not in English, you will need to file an English translation and an Affidavit: Translation of Marriage Certificate completed by the translator.